axiomhq/next-axiom/README.md

 </div>

-[Axiom](https://axiom.co) unlocks observability at any scale.

-- **Ingest with ease, store without limits:** Axiom’s next-generation datastore enables ingesting petabytes of data with ultimate efficiency.
-Ship logs from Kubernetes, AWS, Azure, Google Cloud, DigitalOcean, Nomad, and others.
-- **Query everything, all the time:** Whether DevOps, SecOps, or EverythingOps, query all your data no matter its age.
-No provisioning, no moving data from cold/archive to “hot”, and no worrying about slow queries.
-All your data, all. the. time.
-- **Powerful dashboards, for continuous observability:** Build dashboards to collect related queries and present information that’s quick and easy to digest for you and your team.
-Dashboards can be kept private or shared with others, and are the perfect way to bring together data from different sources.

-For more information, check out the [official documentation](https://axiom.co/docs).
+:info: this documentation is for Nextjs13 with app directory support, if you are looking for Nextjs12 support, please check out the [next12-axiom docs](./packages/next12-axiom/README.md).

 ## Installation

-:info: this documentation is for Nextjs13 with app directory support, if you are looking for Nextjs12 support, please check out the [next12-axiom docs](./packages/next12-axiom/README.md).

 ### Using Vercel Integration